This user hasn't shared any biographical information

 - Speaking of shows, I’m excited to start the new year in the company of some beautiful, talented artists on January 4th for “Moses Knightshead’s Heaven and Hell” at the Bayou Terrebonne Waterlife Museum.
 I’m looking forward to this show and many more to come.

-- Began work with The Helio Foundation; currently building a partnership with the Terrebonne Parish Head Start program and working to bring arts-based programming to the kids they serve.
+- Began work with The Helio Foundation; currently building a partnerships and working to bring arts-based programming to kids in and around Houma

-- Picked up a really fun graphic design job creating a walking map for Historic Downtown Houma, and brochures for the Bayou Terrebonne Waterlife Museum, Terrebonne Folklife Culture Center and the Houma Downtown Marina.
+- Picked up an exciting graphic design job creating a walking map for Historic Downtown Houma, and brochures for the Bayou Terrebonne Waterlife Museum, Terrebonne Folklife Culture Center and the Houma Downtown Marina.
 I’ve got Creative Suite and I’m not afraid to use it!

 So, happy New Year.
 I wish you all the blessings of now and forever.
 I’ll be welcoming 2014 in a quiet old house (save for the insane fireworks blasting around it) in my favorite city with my favorite kid, while enjoying the warmth of shared art, spiritual connection and future visions…..